Archy-X/Krypton/README.md

 # Krypton
-An advanced Minecraft captcha plugin to stop bots
+A Minecraft captcha plugin to stop bots